-This draft report proposes that the importation of loose fresh dates to Australia from all commercial production areas of the MENA region also be permitted, subject to their meeting agreed biosecurity conditions as summarised in this review.
+This final report recommends that the importation of loose, fresh dates to Australia from all commercial production areas of the MENA region also be permitted, subject to their meeting agreed biosecurity requirements as summarised in this review.

-This draft report contains details of all known pests with the potential to be associated with the importation of fresh dates from the MENA region that may be of quarantine concern to Australia.
-It also provides risk assessments for identified quarantine pests, and proposes risk management measures to reduce the level of biosecurity risk to an acceptable level.
+This final report contains details of all known pests with the potential to be associated with the importation of fresh dates from the MENA region that may be of biosecurity concern to Australia.
+It also provides risk assessments for identified quarantine pests, and recommends risk management measures to reduce the level of biosecurity risk to an acceptable level.

-Eight pests have been identified as requiring risk management measures.
+Eight pests have been identified in this risk analysis as requiring risk management measures.
 All of these pests are arthropods.